-If you want a break from the hectic city life, you can certainly do a lot worse than the Blue Mountains.
+If you want a break from the hectic city life, you can certainly do a lot worse than a visit to Katoomba (pictured below) and the Blue Mountains.

 Internationally reputed for its glorious azure skies, refreshing creeks and- more importantly- its spectacular views, the Blue Mountains is undoubtedly the kind of place where you can submerge yourself in the middle of nature, as you appreciate the incredibly rare flora and fauna.